eisental/RedstoneChips/README.md

 ![counter example circuit](/eisental/RedstoneChips/raw/master/images/above.jpg "note block sequencer")

-Install:
+Install
 --------
    * Copy jar file to the plugins folder of your craftbukkit installation.
+   * Install at least one circuit package plugin.

 After running craftbukkit with the plugin for the first time, a redstonechips.properties file is created in the server root folder with default plugin settings.

 You can change the block types used to construct a circuit by editing this file.
 Default values are gold block for outputs, iron block for inputs, and sandstone for the circuit body.
 Type is NOT case-sensitive and can be any bukkit block material name. any already activated circuit will stay activated even after it's block types are invalid.

-How to build an IC:
+How to build an IC
 -------------------
    Every IC is made of a line of blocks with input and output blocks to the left or to the right of the line.
 Place a lever on the block next to each output block.
 Next place a wall sign attached to the first main block of the circuit with the circuit class name on the first line of text, and any additional arguments on the next lines.